 One-piece bathing suits

-Another good place to have a look for flattering swimsuits is Boden which understands that women over 40 want stylish options that aren’t too revealing.
+Another good place to look for flattering swimsuits is Boden, which understands that women over 40 want stylish options that aren’t too revealing.
+It’s also a great place to look if you want a little out of the ordinary print.

 Best tummy control swimsuit

-The fabulous asymmetric swimsuit (below) from Summersalt also offers compression technology.
+The fabulous wrap swimsuit (below) from Summersalt also offers compression technology.

 The retro style halterneck swimsuit (below) comes in a huge range of colors and has more than 20,000, largely positive reviews, from women who say it is quite possibly the most flattering swimsuit for an older demographic.